Tatwi/RocketTux/README.md

 - Fightly Fish: These giant fish love to eat penguins.
 Normally that's the other way around... best to avoid these bad guys if possible!

 ### Gameplay Tips
-- Each map is a puzzle, where the idea is to collect as many coins as possible.
+- Each map is a puzzle, where the idea is to collect as many coins and items as possible.
 However, you only have so many boosts and "coin jumps" to get up to the high coins and to get over obstacles.
-So the biggest tip is to get up to the top of the screen and go back and forth, collecting highest coins first, then work your way down.
+So the biggest tip is to get up to the top of the screen and go back and forth, collecting highest stuff first, then work your way down.
 - If you have run out of boosts and you're stuck between obstacles, unable to small-jump out, then that's it for you on that level!
-Hit the "Quit" buton and play again.
 - Don't sweat it if you weren't able to collect all the coins in a level.
+Yeah, collecting them all kicks you up one tier in bonus coins, but in the grand scheme of things it doesn't matter _that_ much.
+- Every 10 coins you collect bumps you up 1 tier in bonus coin rewards.
+On normal and hard mode, the higher tier bonuses (for longer levels that have higher coin amounts) are much more generous than the lower tier bonuses.

 ## Wiki
-The following are links to documents related to the development of the game.
+The following are links to documents related to the development and use of the game.
 Hopefully there is enough information here to help students and hobbyists make sense of how the project is laid out, how to develop for it, and how to use the included tools.

 ### Running and Building
 - [Using a web server in Linux or Windows to host the game](docs/wiki-using_a_webserver.md)